 Best for All Ages

-All of Pooh’s friends are not only different animals, but they also have unique personalities.
+Pooh’s friends are not only a variety of different animals, but they also have unique personalities.
 These books teach children about overcoming differences for friendship.

 Best for Dealing with Death

-A fantastic story, although it does deal with death, so parents should consider this.
-This book could prove way too sad for toddlers or younger children.
+This is a fantastic story, although it does deal with death, so parents should consider this.
+This book might be too sad for younger or more sensitive children.

 The Recess Queen